 - 1. After you have registered, type your user ID and password to log into the site.
 The My support page opens. - 2.
-Click add products.
+Click Add products.
 A pull-down menu displays. - 3.
 In the pull-down menu, select Storage.
 Another pull-down menu displays. - 4.
-In the new pull-down menu, and in the subsequent pull-down menus that display, select the following topics: - Computer Storage - Disk Storage Systems - TotalStorage DS4000 Midrange Disk Systems & FAStT Stor Srvrs

-Note: During this process a check list displays.
-Do not check any of the items in the check list until you complete the selections in the pull-down menus.

-5. When you finish selecting the menu topics, place a check in the box for the machine type of your DS4000 series product, as well as any other attached DS4000 series product(s) for which you would like to receive information, then click Add products.
-The My support page opens again.

-- 7. In the pull-down menu, select Storage.
+In the new pull-down menu, and in the subsequent pull-down menus that display, select the following topics: - Computer Storage - Disk Storage Systems - TotalStorage DS4000 Midrange Disk Systems & FAStT Stor Srvrs - Note: During this process a check list displays.
+Do not check any of the items in the check list until you complete the selections in the pull-down menus. - 5.
+When you finish selecting the menu topics, place a check in the box for the machine type of your DS4000 series product, as well as any other attached DS4000 series product(s) for which you would like to receive information, then click Add products.
+The My Support page opens again. - 6.
+On the My Support page, click the Edit profile tab, then click Subscribe to email.
+A pull-down menu displays. - 7.
+In the pull-down menu, select Storage.
 A check list displays. - 8.
 Place a check in each of the following boxes: - a.
 Please send these documents by weekly email - b.
 Downloads and drivers - c.
-Flashes and any other topics that you may be interested in, and then click Update.
+Flashes - d.
+Any other topics that you may be interested in

+Then, click Update.